 Soon one dance lead to another and she realised he wasn't just flirting with her but actually courting her.
-The words weren't of a practiced rake and seducer, but that of a man who is truly interested in the woman he is with.
+The words weren't of a practiced rake and seducer, but that of a man who was truly interested in the woman he was with.

 Luna had never talked to a near stranger so easily.
 For the first time a man was treating her like a woman and she bloomed in his presence.
 She realised that he was not interested in being just a friend however wonderful friendship might be, nor did he see a girl before him.
 Instead, he was treating her like she was a woman and in his arms, she felt like one for the very first time.

 Eventually, as the final dance before supper was announced, Julius asked, "Would you like to fill a plate and sit out in the garden?"

 For one moment, a shadow of doubt crossed her mind.
 She was so much younger than he was.
 But then, she looked directly at him and saw the warmth, the kindness in his aura.
 His rakish ways aside, this was not a man who would push her to do what she was not willing to do.
 "Yes," said Luna, slipping her hand boldly in his.
 "I think that would be wonderful."

 Julius grinned at her and suddenly, despite his Malfoy looks, he looked like a teenager about to do something naughty.